taichi-dev/taichi/docs/meta.rst

 Multi-stage programming
 ------------------------------------------
-Using compile-time evaluation will allow certain computation happen when kernels are instantiated.
+Using compile-time evaluation will allow certain computation to happen when kernels are instantiated.
 Such computation has no overhead at runtime.

 * Use `ti.static` for compile-time branching (for those who come from C++17, this is `if constexpr <https://en.cppreference.com/w/cpp/language/if>`_.